Chester City Centre

 Chester Falconry & Nature Gardens-The unique location lies in the city centre and is open throughout the year.
 The centre brings to life the centuries-old art of training predatory birds.
 The facility introduces guests to the resident birds and offers daily flying demonstrations.
 Visit the reptiles and enjoy strolling through the breathtaking cathedral gardens.

 Blue Planet Aquarium-The aquarium is another year-round treat for anyone fascinated by the mysterious world under the sea.
 Watch divers feed and interact with marine life.
 See the playful otters who enjoy entertaining guests.
 Gaze in awe at the sharks from all angles in the 70-metre-long underwater tunnel.
 Get up close with massive arachnids and cayman crocs.
 Many exhibits represent different aquatic environments found locally and around the world.

 Chester Cathedral-The cathedral is a wonderful location to tour for history buffs or anyone who appreciates stunning craftsmanship.
 Tours take guests through the facility housing more than 1,000 years of history and exquisite sights.
 See the beautiful stained glass windows and venture through the bell-ringing chamber.
 Take in the fantastic view over the city from the tower.
 Gaze in awe at the magnificent artwork in the galleries and the Victorian organ.

 Chester City Walls-The city walls that encapsulate the old part of the community are nearly 2,000 years old.
 The top of the wall features a walkway.
 Strolling along the the ancient defense barricade gives visitors a glimpse into Chester's lengthy history along with offering captivating views.
 The paths are accessible from any of the gates or specially built ramps.

 Grosvenor Museum-The facility provides visitors with a chance to glimpse Chester City's history from Roman times to the present day.
-See the ancient coins and jewelry in the Roman Hoards exhibit.
+See the ancient coins and jewellery in the Roman Hoards exhibit.
 Reminisce about the good old days while strolling through the 1970s fashion exhibit.
 Students enjoy participating the Grosvenor Park training dig.
 From July 20 to September 3, guests have the chance to tour and learn more about the past at Cheshire Castle.